-This proposal for pipeline operators to report on the trades that occur on their trading platforms is consistent with this approach.
-It is an exercise in centralising existing information and allowing it to be presented in a format that it more accessible for analytical purposes for market participants, government officials and regulators.
+This proposal for pipeline operators to report on the bids and offers that feature on their trading platforms is consistent with this approach.
+It is an exercise in centralising existing information and allowing it to be presented in a format that is more accessible for analytical purposes for market participants, government officials and regulators.